Last Updated on April 23, 2021

 “Real behavior change does not take place immediately.
 It requires a sustained effort, and to make this effort possible, it is important to choose goals that are attainable and will not exhaust you or burn you out.
 Setting regular, small mini-goals that are achievable can drive lasting behavior change in the long term.”

 Help your loved one choose and set these goals, and work towards them step by step.
 Make agreements about the best ways for you to help them stay on track, and be persistent.
+Above all, strive to stay positive, curious, and helpful.
+And to enable yourself to do this, don’t forget to care for your own needs along the way.

 The Importance of Self-Care

-All of the above is significant, and helping another person is among the best things you can do.
+Helping another person is among the best things you can do.
 But above all it’s essential that anyone caring for someone in recovery also cares for themselves.
 It is all too easy to take on too much responsibility and burn out.
 It is also all too common for caregivers to get trapped in unhealthy, or even dangerous living situations.
 Be aware of your limits, set clear boundaries, and prioritize your well-being.

 How Ria Health Can Help